 I detailed fairly recently how I staged a copy of this limited edition Wurm Distortion - actually WurHMII to be precise.
 Externally you have 4 tone controls - Highs, High Mids, Low Mids, and Lows - and each of those has its own dedicated internal trimpot where you can shift the frequency range up or down for those 4 controls.
 Actually specifically shift the mid-point of each frequency sweep.
 Moreover there are internal dip-switches which let you select 3 different playback modes - original HM-2, KMA's take on HM-2, and a combination of both.
 I don't really touch the internal trimmers - I find the tone ranges are set about right for me, and thus have no need to tweak those trim-pots.
 While I really should experiment more with the different modes - which I've not really done much since my first week with the pedal.
 In general I tend to be fairly reluctant to keep undoing the back of the pedal to access those internal control tweaks.
 I may at some stage get someone to do me an external toggle to flip between the 3 Modes - that is surely the logical move here.
 Tremendous sounding pedal in any case.

-Controls - Level, Silicon/Germanium Clipping, Gain, Presence, High, Low, Mid, Been, Vintage Footswitch, Modern Footswitch.
+Controls - Level, Silicon/Germanium Clipping, Gain, Presence, High, Low, Mid, Clean Mix, Vintage Footswitch, Modern Footswitch.

 Joe Anastasio's Left Hand Wrath has become a classic of the genre with the current topology being the favourite configuration - or the 7-knob and dual-footswitch edition.
 In fact even though mine is the most recent addition to this collection - with its cool textured finish, there is another version already in the works with quite a different take on graphics and typology.
 You get 4-Band EQ essentially with Clean Blend, and Vintage and Modern footswitches of original and beefed up voicings.
 There seem to be some odd naysayers out the as regards Lone Wolf Audio - while I have 3 of Joe's pedals in fact all acquired from Joe's Pedals - and all are really decent.